felixdorn/sey/README.md

 #### Custom functions

-They can override built-ins so you can redefine `!` to use a lookup table for example.
+> You can override built-ins functions.

 ```php
 Sey::define('!', function (int $n, /* as many arguments as you want */) {
     return $factorials[$n] ?? bcfact($n);
 });
 ```

 The function name must match the following regex `[a-z_A-Z!]+[a-z_A-Z0-9]*`.

 So, first character must be a letter or ! followed by any number of letters or numbers.

 ### Tests

 ```bash
 composer test
 ```